Improving turbulence control through explainable deep learning: Abstract

 The framework for DRL control is illustrated in Fig. \ref{fig:sketch}: the DRL agent (or controller) receives partial observations $s_t$ of the system and is trained to generate actions $a_t$, which modify the turbulent flow in the effort to maximize the reward $r_t$.
 While previous DRL applications to turbulence control have targeted directly the reduction of turbulent drag~\cite{guastoni2023deep, Sonoda_Liu_Itoh_Hasegawa_2023}, our approach targets the SSP of near-wall turbulence, with rewards based on the agent's ability to manipulate turbulent coherent structures.

 We identify these structures using both conventional criteria (c.f. \cite{jimenez2018coherent} and references therein) and data-driven methods based on explainable deep learning (XDL)~\cite{cremades2024identifying}.
-Conventional coherent structures in turbulence, \textit{i.e.} Q events, streaks, and vortices, are characterized using instantenous velocity fluctuations and their derivatives, while data-driven structures are identified using Shapley additive explanation (SHAP) values~\cite{lundberg2017unified}, which are obtained through a game-theoretic method that calculates the importance of each input feature in a deep neural network.
-When applied to a U-net based on convolutional layers used for prediction of the future states of the flow, the SHAP values successfully identify regions of importance in wall-bounded turbulence~\cite{cremades2024identifying}.
+Conventional coherent structures in turbulence, \textit{i.e.} Q events, streaks, and vortices, are characterized using instantenous velocity fluctuations and their derivatives, while data-driven structures are identified using Shapley additive explanation (SHAP) values~\cite{lundberg2017unified}, which are obtained through a game-theoretic method that calculates the importance of each input feature in a deep neural network. \MB{This idea has been successfully applied to explain relaminarization events in wall-bounded shear flows \cite{lellep2022interpreted}, where a XGBoost model trained to predict relaminarization events performed best when trained on features identified by the SHAP values.} When applied to a U-net based on convolutional layers used for prediction of the future states of the flow, the SHAP values have successfully identified regions of importance in wall-bounded turbulence~\cite{cremades2024identifying}.

-The present study demonstrates how XDL can effectively be coupled with DRL to improve the performance of the learned policies compared with conventional physics-based rewards.
-We evaluate four reward strategies: (i) wall-shear stress reduction, (ii) Q-event reduction, (iii) streak reduction, and (iv) reduction of the SHAP values.
+The present study demonstrates how XDL can effectively be coupled with DRL to improve the performance of the learned policies compared with conventional physics-based rewards. \MB{We will firstly show the strength of the XDL and DRL combination on a two-dimensional illustrative problem, moving afterwards towards numerical simulations of turbulent flows.
+In the flow problem we will evaluate }four reward strategies: (i) wall-shear stress reduction, (ii) Q-event reduction, (iii) streak reduction, and (iv) reduction of the SHAP values.
 The first reward is the most direct approach, rewards (ii) and (iii) target coherent structures traditionally studied in the turbulence literature, while (iv) is entirely data-driven yet physics-aware via XDL.
 To design the rewards, we choose appropriate instantaneous proxies to characterize the intensity of the turbulent coherent structures.
 In the SHAP-based reward, a U-net is used to predict the SHAP values from the instantaneous velocity field, as discussed in more detail in the Methods section.